 Drive to Wanaka

 We had planned to go canyoning in Roteburn Canyon on Day 11 – our final day in Queenstown.
 However, the weather had gotten much colder than we anticipated.
-Brooke was also feeling a bit under the weather.
+My wife was also feeling a bit under the weather.
 Spending a day splashing through pools and zip lining didn’t sound so great when it was 40-degrees and windy!

 As an alternative, we decided to drive to the nearby town of Wanaka.
 The drive takes just over an hour, along the scenic Cardrona Valley Road.
-We stopped along the way to take panoramic photos high above Queenstown, and to let Brooke frolic among the roadside lupin flowers.
+We stopped along the way to take panoramic photos high above Queenstown, and to let her frolic among the roadside lupin flowers.

 Cardrona Ridge Distillery

-On the drive, Brooke noticed a sign that said “Distillery Ahead,” so we had to stop in and check it out!
+On the drive, we noticed a sign that said “Distillery Ahead,” so we had to stop in and check it out!
 When we arrived, we were the only ones around (it was the middle of a weekday, after all).
 We got to meet the very kind woman who started the distillery just over a year earlier.
 Her mother was there too and actually offered to give us a tour of the facility… how neat is that!?
 We were very impressed with the distillery itself and the rose gardens.
 The original plan was to make perfume from the roses, but liquor happens to be a natural by-product of the process.
 At least that’s how we understood it!

 After the tour, we hung out with the owner and her parents for a bit.
 They allowed us to sample the spirits, including a single malt Vodka (Batch #0001!), a very balanced Gin (Batch #0002), and a delicious small batch Orange Liqueur called Rose Rabbit.
 The owner even mixed us up a Gin and honey drink called The Bees Knees… mmm!